epfl-ada/ada-2023-project-abracadabra/docs/index.md

 For the model with 9 topics we see that the most appearing topic in first position (the 4th) is also composed of words referring to edits and work done: “editor”, “contributor” and “tool” (2.4%, 1.4% and 1.3%).
 The second most appearing topic in first position (the 0th) is positive and also has work related words and edit theme references.

-Overall the prevalent topics across models all have references to the work done by the votee as editors and their contributions.
-In the next section we will explore further about the edits with a more direct source through our secondary dataset - see the resources tab.
+Generally speaking, it seems that the most prevalent topics among the models all refer to the activity and amount of work provided for the nominees as editors on the platform.
+This information is particularly interesting in the sense that it reveals that a key aspect motivating source votes is very concrete and objective.
+To find out more about how closely this observation actually corresponds to the reality of the facts, we're going to explore user activity on Wikipedia in greater depth to link it to the elections with the help of a second dataset.

 --------------------------